CookingGods/Project3/devlog.md

 This session I have finished the Node file.
 I also starteed working on the BTreeindex.file and a Bit on the Main.
 I have no idea how I will implement the BTreeIndex.file but I think going to just continue how i will regulary do the BTree, then add and tweak some stuff later on.

+11/28/2024 12:25pm
+ a.
+Give your thoughts so far.
+Have you had new thoughts about the project since the last session?
+So far, I was coding the whole day and the BTreeIndex is 3/4 done.
+I now see fully the big picture on how to code this.
+I think I will try to code everything even though it may not reach the function I want.
+I just want so have a skeleton and then I will tweak the functions that not fully likling to what i want.
+Basically code the basic function and code the rest later with more full details, that way I can see where I miss and etc.

+ b.
+What do you plan to accomplish this session?
+Layout a plan, as detailed as possible.
+What do you plan to change?
+What do you plan to implement next?
+What is your goal for this session?

+This session I have finished the 3/4 of the BTreeindex file .
+I added B-Tree overwritting the file, opening  existing B-tree file, Read and verify the header block,  Writes the header block to the file and B- Tree node to it block, Print the entire b-tree in order, and etc. Next session I will try to add input file into the B-tree, extrac all key, and try to finish the rest of the code.